London Oyster Card and MiFare Classic Building Cards Research by Dr. Nicolas T. Courtois

 by Dutch university of Nijmegen, and does not require a costly pre-computation.
 Many hackers execute this atack, for example with MFCUK tool, as it is extremely practical.

 - See slides and eprint paper and here is the older official SECRYPT published version.

 - It is estimated that more than 1 billion MiFare Classic cards have been sold covering some 80% of contact-less cards market, they are used everywhere: at Cambridge university, Royal Holloway, UCL, UK Cabinet Office, in Dutch public transit ticketing, etc. etc. In the UK Transport for London have still not revoked even the least secure cards from 2016 studied in this paper/slides.
 They are still in operation in 2016.
 Only new cards were updated since 2010, older ones are still in operation.

-- In practice the best known attack on MiFare classic is obtained by combining this “Courtois’ Dark Side attack” to recover one key with the “Nijmegen Nested Authentication Attack” to efficiently recover more keys.
-Here is a DETAILED explanation about how to recover cryptographic keys for most MiFare Classic cards at home with the ACR122 reader:
+In practice the best known attack on MiFare classic is obtained by combining this “Courtois’ Dark Side attack” to recover one key with the “Nijmegen Nested Authentication Attack” to efficiently recover more keys.

 - Here is a working implementation of the Courtois Dark Side attack.